 If dinner rolls are on your Thanksgiving dinner menu, then you have come to the right place!
-These yeast rolls are soft, fluffy, and perfect for dipping into all of your favorite sauces, to enjoy with Thanksgiving turkey, or just tear them apart and stuff them in your mouth.
+These yeast rolls are soft, fluffy, and perfect for dipping into all of your favorite sauces, enjoying with Thanksgiving turkey and air fryer chicken, or just tearing and stuffing them in your mouth.
 They're easy to make and taste so much better than anything you can buy at a store.

 A secret ingredient makes these Thanksgiving rolls super fluffy and keeps them soft and squishy for days!
 It's the perfect make-ahead recipe, and your company won't believe that they are homemade from scratch.
 By the way, I have the perfect sausage stuffing recipe for you to up your holiday dinner game.